cea-hpc/phobos/doc/design/alias.md

 If tags are provided additionally, these will be joined with the tags from the alias.

+## Default aliases

+Users can define a default alias that will be used to specify any parameter in case none was given/found in the same or higher levels of configuration.

+For more information regarding the levels of configuration, please read `config.md`.

 ## Example

 The following alias is part of the `phobos.conf`: